Ekin-Sen/Netflix_Landing_Page/README.md

-# Netflix Landing Page
+# Netflix Landing Page (Netflix Germany)

-* Netflix landing page (designed with bootstrap)
+* Netflix landing page of Netflix Germany
+* The page designed with bootstrap
 * The page is responsive